 In Madrid and the rest of Europe, there’s a much wider selection of retailers to buy your makeup from.
 French brands are also best-sellers when it comes to complexion products and perfumes.

-If you go to Madrid, there’s a store called Primor that carries high-end makeup, perfume and low-cost beauty and skincare products.
+If you go to Madrid, there’s a store called Primor that carries high-end makeup brands, perfume and low-cost beauty and skincare products.
 They’re huge!
 Every time I walked into one of them, it was full to the brim with teenagers and middle-aged women.
 In Sephora, it was more common to see people in their 30s shopping there.
 A very different sight from Sephoras in LA, which are frequented by all demographics.

 Employees

-I was also surprised by the age of the employees.
 In LA, most Sephora employees are within the 20-40 age range, and a lot of them are aspiring makeup artists, after all it’s LA, aka makeup mecca.
 In Spain, it was very common to see employees in their late 40s and 50s.

 Makeup